shftan/shftan.github.io/oldernews.md

 <div class="row-fluid" id="news"><h3>Older News</h3>
 </div>
+- 5/25: Gave a guest lecture to Esade business and law exchange students at UC Berkeley about AI safety.
 - 12/24: Gave President's Remarks and mentored a roundtable on Non-Traditional Paths to ML at the 2024 Women in Machine Learning Workshop @ NeurIPS.
 - 10/24: Gave a guest lecture for the University of Southern California's BUAD 311 "Operations Management" class.
 - 9/24: Was a panelist on NISS' 2024 [Industry Career Fair](https://www.niss.org/events/niss-industry-career-fair-2024).